epsilontik/opdl/README.md

 In the first step, OPDL comprises two areas:
 * A UML model
-* A description of all data types in ASN.1 notation
+* A description of all data types in form of an XML schema